-Scott Fuller is the Founder and Department Chair of the BFA in Visual Arts program at Saint Joseph's College of Maine.
+Fuller is the Founder and Department Chair of the BFA in Visual Arts program at Saint Joseph’s College of Maine.
 The program encourages students to study fine art combining traditional and new media.
-Scott is a practicing artist focusing in large scale public works and exsperimental small scale forms.
-His work interpertes the natural world and has a diverse range, utilizing photography, sculpture, printmaking, ceramics, large-scale metal, glasswork and ephemeral materials like fire, ice and projection.
+Scott is a practicing artist focusing on large-scale public works and experimental small-scale forms.
+His work interprets the natural world and has a diverse range, utilizing photography, sculpture, printmaking, ceramics, large-scale metal, glasswork, and ephemeral materials like fire, ice, and projection.
 Fuller’s work has been exhibited throughout the USA and in a total of thirty-four different countries around the world.
-His work has been published in international exhibition catalogs, books, periodicals, local media and has appeared on national television in the USA and China.
+His work has been published in international exhibition catalogs, books, periodicals, and local media and has appeared on national television in the USA and China.
 Scott received an award in Beijing for a landscape sculpture created for the Summer Olympics and presented the work in the California Governor’s Office during a cultural exchange between Chinese and American artists.

 See Scott Fuller’s works.